 Setting the Standard for Quality

-The University of Delaware’s Early Learning Center received national recognition from The First Lady’s Let’s Move!
-Child Care Initiative.
+The University of Delaware’s Early Learning Center recognized by the First Lady’s Let’s Move! child care initiative.
 Read the press release

 The Early Learning Center Newark is NAEYC Accredited